bayesiandemography/bage/cran-comments.md

 * This is a re-submission, responding to a problem picked up by one of Professor Ripley's checks on 17 November.
-Unit tests in version 0.10.1 were leaving behind a file in the R_USER_CACHE directory.
-I have reproduced this problem, and fixed it.
+Unit tests in version 0.10.1 were leaving behind a file in the cache directory for the package.
+I have reproduced this problem under CRAN settings, and fixed it.
-* The error is not showing up in today's check results (https://cran.r-project.org/web/checks/check_results_bage.html) but the problem was definitely there, and required fixing.
+* For some reason, the error is not showing up in today's check results (https://cran.r-project.org/web/checks/check_results_bage.html) but the problem was definitely there, and required fixing.